krishna-saini/My_DSA_Notes/Design_DS_with_test_case/BFS DFS/README.md

 - the value of the right child is always larger than or equal to the value of its parent.
 - This property makes it suitable for searching operations as at each node we can decide accurately whether the value will be in left subtree or right subtree.
 Therefore, it is called a Search Tree.
 - Binary search trees can be used to implement abstract data types such as dynamic sets, lookup tables and priority queues, and used in sorting algorithms such as tree sort.
-- TC: avg case O(logn) for searching and insertion
+- TC: avg case O(logn) for searching
 - TC: worst case O(n) - This occurs when the tree becomes a linked list (degenerate tree) with nodes only on one side.
+- TC is O(n) for insertion/deletion for worst case as we need to search for that

 ### AVL tree